LouiseSteward/learn/palliative-care-for-children/text/quiz-04.md

 ---
 title: Quiz 4.
-Teamwork, management conflict and self-care
+Teamwork, managing conflict and self-care
 style: chapter test
 ---

 {% include metadata %}

-# Quiz 4: Teamwork, management conflict and self-care
+# Quiz 4: Teamwork, managing conflict and self-care

 Choose the *one,* most correct answer to each question or statement.